Kamran1819G/NutriLens/readme.md

 ## Disclaimer

-NutriScan Dashboard is intended for educational and demonstration purposes.
+NutriLens Dashboard is intended for educational and demonstration purposes.
 The accuracy of fruit identification depends on the performance of the Hugging Face model, and the nutritional data is sourced from the USDA FoodData Central API.
 While efforts are made to ensure accuracy, the information provided should not be considered a substitute for professional dietary or health advice.
 Always consult with qualified professionals for health-related decisions.

 ---

-Enjoy using NutriScan Dashboard to explore the nutritional world of fruits!
+Enjoy using NutriLens Dashboard to explore the nutritional world of fruits!